 I love hostels, I really do.
 Back in 2011, I marked my first ever hostel stay when I spent the weekend in Montreal.
 From that point forward, I was addicted.
-The cheap prices, free wifi, kitchen to cook your own meals in, and the chance to meet other travellers were all attractive.
+The cheap prices, free wifi, kitchen to cook your own meals in, and the chance to meet other travelers were all attractive.

 Fast forward six months later when I toured around Northern Italy for a couple of weeks.
-Staying at a hostel in Cinque Terre, Italy, I made friends with other girls staying there with whom I hiked, swam, drank, and ate meals with.
+Staying at a hostel in Cinque Terre, Italy, I made friends with other girls staying there with whom I hiked, swam, drank, and ate meals.
 It would have been an understatement to say I was addicted to hostel stays.

-Despite all of this goodness, we all know that staying at a hostel has its downside and things can happen that can make your stay way less fun.
+Despite all of this goodness, we all know that staying at a hostel has its downside, and things can happen that can make your stay way less fun.
 After a weekend at a hostel in Barcelona a few months after my Italy trip, I felt compelled to write this post.

 5 Ways To Break That Unspoken Hostel Etiquette